 The other key component of Monero transactions are the “ring signatures”.
 They prevent a sender from knowing when Monero coins are re-spent by the original recipient.

 Best described as transaction mixing, ring signatures make other random users’ funds appear in the transaction.
-The cryptographic technology means it’s impossible to tell which user was the true source.
+The cryptographic technology means it’s impossible to tell which user was the true source, and one of the reasons Monero is more private than Bitcoin.

 The Monero Whitepaper